 - Once logged in to your account on surfshark.com, go to the smart DNS page.

 - Click the Change IP button.
-That will activate smart DNS for your new IP address.
+This will activate smart DNS for your new IP address.

 - Check if smart DNS works on your TV or gaming console now.